microsounds/atelier/readme.md

 Unlike other implementations, you can pass notifications/OSD text as an argument or via stdin without using `xargs`.

 ## `sc` (spreadsheet calculator)
-`sc` is supports macros to some degree, but it's macro implementation is [difficult to understand][sc_macros] and there aren't many examples of it being used successfully anywhere that I've managed to find.
+`sc` supports macros to some degree, but it's macro implementation is [difficult to understand][sc_macros] and there aren't many examples of it being used successfully anywhere that I've managed to find.

 [sc_macros]: https://github.com/n-t-roff/sc/blob/master/SC.MACROS "I'm not even sure this was implemented as written."